asadja/node-mysql-orm/README.md

 Note that this will not occur if the tables/database are created but the `recreate*` parameters were not set.
 CAUTION: `recreateTables` / `recreateDatabase` are for development purposes only, they WILL cause orm to drop the database and tables if they already exist.

-If `skipChecks` is `true` in the options, mysql-orm will not check for existence of the database or the tables, will not regenerate them even if `recreate*` are set, and it will return synchronously.

 ```node
 var mysql_orm = require('mysql_orm');
 var orm = null;